mishioo/tesliper/README.md

 openpyxl
 matplotlib (needed only for gui)
 ```
-This package is written in Python 3.6.4. and was not tested on previous relases.
-It will not work with Python 2.
+This package is written in Python 3.6. and will not work with any previous release.

 ### Installing to your Python distribution